logankoester/prometheus/README.md

       end
     end

 Remove the boilerplate `new_task` and add your own greeting.
-Then jump out into `lib/my_app.rb` and register your new plugin just as you would in regular Thor.
+Then jump out into `lib/my_app.rb` and register your new plugin.

       [...]